madhurpratap-s/1D-Advection-Diffusion-Solver/README.md

 This is how I divided the project into blocks:

-- In [functions.py](https://github.com/madhurpratap-s/1D-Advection-Diffusion-Solver/blob/main/functions.py), I have built the functions needed for calculating discretization, calculating and checking accuracy factors as per guidelines, setting up inital gaussian pulse, creating matrices for C-N method, applying homogeneous dirichlet boundary conditions and solving the 1-D Advection-Diffusion equation numerically using the Crank-Nicolson method and analytically by summing over a series of mirrored Gaussian pulses.
+- In [functions.py](https://github.com/madhurpratap-s/1D-Advection-Diffusion-Solver/blob/main/functions.py), I have built the functions needed for calculating discretization (spatial and temporal step sizes), calculating and checking accuracy factors as per guidelines, setting up inital gaussian pulse, creating matrices for C-N method, applying homogeneous dirichlet boundary conditions to the matrices and solving the 1-D Advection-Diffusion equation numerically using the Crank-Nicolson method and analytically by summing over a series of mirrored Gaussian pulses.
 - In [testing.py](https://github.com/madhurpratap-s/1D-Advection-Diffusion-Solver/blob/main/testing.py), I have tested all the functions in functions.py to ensure that they work as expected.
 - In [configuration.txt](https://github.com/madhurpratap-s/1D-Advection-Diffusion-Solver/blob/main/configuration.txt), I have pre-defined the simulation parameters needed for the program to run as well as the local paths where the numerical and analytical solution will be saved.
 - In [run_solver.py](https://github.com/madhurpratap-s/1D-Advection-Diffusion-Solver/blob/main/run_solver.py), this is the heart of the project that needs to be executed by the user.
 Here, the simulation parameters are extracted from the chosen configuration file, accuracy conditions are checked, and both numerical and analytical solutions are computed and saved.
 In the end, a 1D comparison plot and a 3D surface plot of the numerical solution are generated.